BitPangea/bitpangea/thecodex/003-world-properties/codex-WP-S-I/codex-WP-S-I-review.md

 # Purpose of Review

-The review of Codex WP-I extended beyond the definition of **Extent** itself.
+The review of Codex WP-S-I extended beyond the definition of **Extent** itself.

 It became a constitutional review of the architectural transition from the completed Structural and Relational Domains into the newly recognized **World Properties Domain**.